Programme

 Introduction to Karma

-Karma is not a matter of fate!
-It is the process through which we experience the conditions we encounter—whether pleasant or unpleasant.
-The term karma means “action” and refers to actions we have carried out and continue to carry out, driven by the various states of mind that pass through us.
-Working on our own mind gradually helps us free ourselves from the grip of events, allowing us to approach them in a more constructive and creative way.
-This course offers an explanation of how to understand and approach karma as a process of inner transformation.
+Karma is not a predetermined destiny!
+It is the process by which we experience the conditions we encounter, whether they are pleasant or unpleasant.
+The word karma means ‘action’ and refers to acts that we have performed and that we are performing, motivated by the different states of mind that pass through us.
+Working on our own mind leads us to gradually free ourselves from the grip of events so that we can approach them in a more constructive and creative way.
+This course explains how to approach karma in such a way as to turn it into a process of inner transformation.

 Lama Tcheudreun and lama Dorjé Puntso.